-It is just about time for Nike to release details about the Metcon 5 CrossFit shoe.
-If Nike sticks to their schedule of annual releases every winter, we’re two months overdue for details.
+It’s about time for details about the Nike Metcon 5 CrossFit shoe.
+If Nike sticks to their schedule of annual releases every winter, we’re a number of months overdue for details.

 WeRFitness dug deep in the caverns of the internet to gather as many details as possible.
 At this point, here’s what we know: